 If you would like to see endless pink landscapes, your destination is Aitona, a village located in the province of Lleida.
 You can get to Lleida from Barcelona by train (around 1 h on the high-speed train) or by bus (approx. 3 h).
 Once there, you have two options.
 You can rent a car (we always use DoYouSpain to search for rentals) or get to Aitona by bus.

-This year’s viewing blossom season is planned from the 26th of February to the 20th of March.
+This year’s viewing blossom season is planned from the 1st of March to the 27th of March.
 However, this really depends on the weather.
-If you want to be sure to see them in full bloom, you can follow the hashtag #fruiturisme on Instagram.
+If you want to be sure to see them in full bloom, you can follow Fruiturisme on Instagram.

 If you’re wondering how to enjoy the blossom fields, we’ve got you covered!
 We have put together a list with various activities to visit the fields: